dansmyers/HonorsThesisGuide/README.md

 **Avoid generalizing claims** beyond the data at hand.
 Be careful of using words like *shows*, *demonstrates*, or (shudder) *proves* without careful qualification.

-Also, words like *significant*, *rate*, and *trend* have **specific technical definitions**.
+Also, remember that words like *significant*, *rate*, and *trend* have **specific technical definitions**.

-#### Graphs, Figures, and Tables
+#### Graphs and Tables

-Create the simplest possible graphs and tables to support your points, and avoid figures that are overly complex, filled with irrelevant data, or too small to read.
+Create the simplest possible graphs and tables, and avoid figures that are overly complex, filled with irrelevant data, or too small to read.

-Describe your graphs and tables.
-Carefully tell the reader how to interpret data in your figures and tables.
+When you introduce a graph or table, tell the reader how to interpret it.
 What are the axes and units?
 What does the shape of a line represent?
 What direction on the graph corresponds to improvement?
 Don't just put a figure in your document and expect your reader to understand why it's important.

 Label graph axes and **always include units**.
 Multi-line plots should have a legend.